markphelps/optional/CONTRIBUTING.md

 ## Submit a pull request

-Push your branch to your `example` fork and open a pull request against the master branch.
+Push your branch to your `optional` fork and open a pull request against the master branch.